-The antique engagement ring style guide from Brilliant Earth #Sponsors: Jewelry#diamond ring#eco-friendly invitations#engagement ring#invitations#jewelry#non-diamond ring April 3 | Megan Finley meggyfin This business paid a fee to be listed on Offbeat Bride because they feel their products and services are a great fit with offbeat philosophies… and we agree.
+The antique engagement ring style guide from Brilliant Earth #Sponsors: Jewelry#diamond ring#eco-friendly invitations#engagement ring#invitations#jewelry#non-diamond ring April 3 | Megan Finley Horowitz meggyfin This business paid a fee to be listed on Offbeat Bride because they feel their products and services are a great fit with offbeat philosophies… and we agree.
 Learn more about our ads.
 Our sponsor Brilliant Earth and its vintage ring selection — let me count the ways I love you… one-of-a-kind rings, eco-friendly choices, and a lot of these beauties cost less than their modern counterparts.
 If you're looking into vintage engagement you're gonna love me, because I'm not only gonna break down the antique ring style guide, but I'm also going to show you some fabulous choices that are available right now (but for how long!?).
 Let's start with the oldest styles and work our way up to modern bling… Edwardian style (1901 to about 1920) A great example of Edwardian style is the Plumosa ring.
 With its lacy and intricate filigree and hand-engraved details, this baby is all about the decadence of the Edwardian period.
 It's also sparkly as hell with a price to match the bling!
 Art Nouveau (1890 to 1910) Their Loux Ring is from the Art Nouveau era which was greatly influenced by depictions of nature.
 And would you check out that tiny little etched orchid detail?
 I'm letting out the tiniest girliest vintage-iest squee.
 Art Deco (1920 to 1935) Displaying exquisite craftsmanship from the Art Deco era, this 14K white gold Plumera ring has a classic shape, which highlights the beautiful patterning and detail.
 Retro (1930s to the 1950s) The Harlow ring is for you non-diamond gals.
 A big 'ol Colombian emerald sits at the center of this remarkable Retro ring.
 Retro styles are not for the wallflowers out there — this jewelry was dazzling and oversized, lending the pieces a playful and whimsical dimension.
 Mid-century modern With it's sleek lines, the Martina ring is good example of mid-century modern.
 And there are so many more rings to gawk over here.
 With new arrivals coming in each week, don't be discouraged if the antique ring you fell in love with suddenly disappears.
 Bookmark Brilliant Earth's antique ring section and keep checking in!
 Get your daily dose of Offbeat AWESOME Reporter Name * Reporter Email * Original text Enter the original text here.
 Edited text* Enter your suggested copyedit here.
 Notes You can add a note for the editor here. * Required information.
-Fix Typo Megan Finley Megan Finley is the LA-based Offbeat Empire editor.
-When she's not writing, editing, and sleeping, she’s eating, drinking, and geeking.
-You can snoop into her personal life over on her website Funk in Deep Freeze! @meggyfin @meggyfin PREVIOUS Delicious and sometimes adorable options for your wedding brunch menu NEXT Paisley & Dougie’s crafty picnic nerdstravaganza wedding Show/Hide comments [ 12 ] Love this- we know my ring is from roughly 1941 (the year his granfather proposed to his grandmother-it's a family ring) from the Vanderbilt Jewel But from the looks of my ring and the info, it probably fits somewhere on the cusp of Art Nouveau and Art Deco (Soft curves and ivy + geometric square in the middle).
+Fix Typo Megan Finley Horowitz When Megan’s not writing, traveling, and sleeping, she’s eating like the fate of the world depends on it.
+(You’re welcome, world!)
+You can snoop into her personal life over on her website The Dash and Dine! @meggyfin @thedashanddine @meggyfin PREVIOUS Delicious and sometimes adorable options for your wedding brunch menu NEXT Paisley & Dougie’s crafty picnic nerdstravaganza wedding Show/Hide comments [ 12 ] Love this- we know my ring is from roughly 1941 (the year his granfather proposed to his grandmother-it's a family ring) from the Vanderbilt Jewel But from the looks of my ring and the info, it probably fits somewhere on the cusp of Art Nouveau and Art Deco (Soft curves and ivy + geometric square in the middle).
 Now I just have to find a wedding band that will match!
 1 agrees Reply You can get a wedding band in a similar style, but wear the engagement ring on your right hand…This is assuming that your dilemma is finding a band to wear on the same hand as your engagement ring.
 Reply Yeah, the biggest issue is really trying to find something that fits the style/look w/out being too expensive.
 We have a ton of time and thankfully, he knows exactly what he wants for himself.
 Reply It is probably a good thing that I am a broke student, because, man.
 I would probably buy bling instead of food if I had the money.
 1 agrees Reply I have a ring just like the Edwardian one…it was left to me by my great-aunt and was sitting in my drawer for literally 20 years since I just assumed it had to be costume jewelry.
 Boy was I surprised when I took it to get appraised- and that was the same day we chose our wedding rings!
 I seriously almost passed out.
 Reply My engagement ring came from Brilliant Earth (sapphire, platinum, Celtic knot w/diamond accents), and I love it.
 I just wanted to say that if you're thinking about Brilliant Earth, we have been very pleased w/product, service, quality, etc. The creative and unique designs are just amazing!
 Reply We purchased estate engagement and wedding rings from a local jeweler.
 I love them!
 1 agrees Reply I love this so much!
 Thank you <3 Reply These are lovely, and look authentically vintage for new rings.
 Nice.
 Reply Sarah, if they look authentic, it's because they're actually vintage.
 They're not new reproductions.
 2 agree Reply I noticed it says the first ring is Edwardian "style," which usually means a reproduction.
 Also, the cut on the diamond looks more contemporary, not like an old european cut diamond.
 Very pretty though.
 Reply I agree.
 They really are beautiful.
 I love vintage engagement rings.
 Reply Join the conversation Cancel Reply Your email address will not be published.
 Required fields are marked *Comment Participate in this conversation via emailGet only replies to your comment, the best of the rest, as well as a daily recap of all comments on this post.
 No more than a few emails daily, which you can reply to/unsubscribe from directly from your inbox.
 No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.
 Biz owners & wedding bloggers Please just use your real name in your comment, not your business name or blog title.
 Our comments are not the place to pimp your website.
 If you want to promote your stuff on Offbeat Bride, join us as an advertiser instead.